Grounds for detention

 Pre-removal detention

 Asylum seekers are not placed in administrative detention centres for the purpose of the asylum procedure.
-Persons who claim asylum during their administrative detention can only be maintained in detention (maintien en rétention) if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid an imminent removal.[1]
+Persons who claim asylum during their administrative detention for the purpose of removal can only be maintained in detention (maintien en rétention) if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid imminent removal.[1]

 On several occasions, Administrative Courts have clarified that, where the person has made references to a risk of persecution or harm upon return to the country of origin, an intention to apply for asylum solely to avoid imminent removal cannot be inferred from the fact that the person failed to register an asylum application prior to being placed in detention.[2]